altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Regis shook his head and said:

 "Princess, please act with care...
-There is only one man, there are many ways of dealing with him."
+There is only one man, there are many ways of dealing with him."<br/>

 "Yes, princess!
-Let me go in your stead!"
+Let me go in your stead!"<br/>

 Eric advised her too.

 "No!
 If I avoid this here, no one will follow me in the future.
-I need to keep showing my might in order to advance my cause!"
+I need to keep showing my might in order to advance my cause!"<br/>

 Altina moved forward.